picosonic/js13k-2018/devdiary/diary.md

 Added sound effects when collecting gold cubes and keys.

 Unfortunatly I was still way over budget in the 13kb limit so removed the gamepad support.
-I also compacted the 8 bit font more, by converting the hex to decimal as a max 3 character decimal value is always less than a value which always has 4 characters.
+I also compacted the 8 bit font more, by converting the hex to decimal as a max 3 character decimal value is always less than a hex value which always has 4 characters.

 Other space savings I did were to remove level 4, reduce the SVG for the key quite severely.